eborenstein/CPE-301-Final-Project/README.md

 button to D6 is step motor left button to D7 is step motor right button to D8 is fan stop

+The Real time clock is a physical thing.
+It shall have SDA on A4 and SCL on A5.